citypay/citypay-api-client-java/docs/BatchProcessingApi.md

 > BatchReportResponseModel batchRetrieveRequest(batchReportRequest)

-BatchReportRequest
+Batch Retrieve Request

-The report for a given batch.
+Obtains a batch and installment (BIS) report for a given batch id.

 ### Example